 When Theory of Asset Demand is Portfolio Theory of Money Demand?

-The portfolio theory of money demand states that people will hold money as part of the portfolio of assets.
+The portfolio theory of money demand states that people will hold money as part of a portfolio of assets.
 The amount of money people will demand depends on return and risk on money relative to the risk and return on other alternative assets.

 Other Determinants of Money Demand

-As in Keynesian theory of money demand, demand for real cash balance is positively related to real income and negatively related to nominal interest rate in portfolio theory of money demand.
-This is true primarily because of two reasons: First, income and wealth move together; when income is high, there will be high wealth to support high demand for money.
-Second, expected rate of return on money (equivalently the opportunity cost of holding money) will be high when the interest rate is high, so the demand for real money balance declines.
+As in the Keynesian theory of money demand, demand for real cash balance is positively related to real income and negatively related to nominal interest rate in the portfolio theory of money demand.
+This is true primarily because of two reasons: First, income and wealth move together; when income is high, there will be high wealth to support a high demand for money.
+Second, the expected rate of return on money (equivalently the opportunity cost of holding money) will be high when the interest rate is high, so the demand for real money balance declines.

-Now, lets point out the other determinants of money demand as follows:
+Now, let’s point out the other determinants of money demand as follows:

 Income

-There is positive relationship between income and demand for money.
+There is a positive relationship between income and demand for money.
 The higher the income level, the higher will be the demand for money.

 Interest Rate